 During the visit with the Principal, the Principal will determine the nature of the discipline.
-Discipline may include silent lunch, written assignment, after school detention, in-school suspension, out-of-school suspension, or expulsion.
+Discipline may include silent lunch, lunch in the office, notes or apology, written assignment, after school detention, in-school suspension, out-of-school suspension, or expulsion.
 Corporal punishment is not administered at HPCA.